From Side Project to Enterprise: Visualping's Evolution

 That origin is real, and competitors use it as a weapon.
 "Consumer DNA," one rival calls it.
 The implication: a tool born from tracking sneaker restocks can't handle enterprise compliance workflows.

-What that framing leaves out: the platform running today shares almost nothing with that original side project except the name.
+That argument leaves out one fact: the platform running today shares almost nothing with that original side project except the name.
 This post traces what changed, what enterprise teams actually use Visualping for, and where the platform still has gaps.

 The first version of Visualping solved a personal problem: knowing when a web page changed without checking it manually.
 Screenshot comparison, email alerts, one user at a time.
 It worked well for tracking price drops, product restocks, and job postings.